Cookie & Privacy Policies

 What is personal information?

-Personal information is any data relating to an individual from which that person can be directly or indirectlyidentified.
-This will include data such as name, address, account number, email address and email addresses.
+Personal information is any data relating to an individual from which that person can be directly or indirectly identified.
+This will include data such as name, address, account number, telephone number and email.

 Corporate information will also be held including company addresses, bank account details and financial information.
 This information can be held electronically or in paper form.